-Venice and Me: Regular Visits to the Mystic Lagoon City
+Venice and I: Regular Visits to the Mystic Lagoon City

 I’ve always loved Venice.
 Since years ago, after a horrific ride I’d spent standing in a packed, hot public bus taking me from the Aeroporto Marco Polo to the capital of the Veneto, I set foot on the Piazzale Roma.
 From that very moment on, I was overwhelmed and in everlasting love.